Spirik/GEM/README.md

 Whichever option you choose you may need to reload IDE afterwards.

-Both [AltSerialGraphicLCD](http://www.jasspa.com/serialGLCD.html) and [U8g2](https://github.com/olikraus/U8g2_Arduino) libraries are required to be installed as well.
+Both [AltSerialGraphicLCD](http://www.jasspa.com/serialGLCD.html) and [U8g2](https://github.com/olikraus/U8g2_Arduino) libraries are required to be installed by default as well.
+However, it is possible (since GEM ver.
+1.2.2) to exclude support fot not used one.
+See [Configuration](#configuration) section for details.

 How to use with AltSerialGraphicLCD
 -----------------------------------